kleinerman/dobie/docs/front_end_specs.rst

   ]

 If one of the above variables is omitted, all the resources that this variable could filter, would be retrieved.
-For example, if "visitedOrgId" variable is omitted, all the visitors that were registered to enter trough the visit door group with ID = 1 will be retrieved.
+For example, if ``visitedOrgId`` variable is omitted, all the visitors that were registered to enter trough the visit door group with ID = 1 who are visiting different organizations, will be retrieved.

 **Method:** GET